 Ruger 10/22 Takedown

 The Ruger 10/22 needs no introduction.
-This survival rifle has been the poster gun for all .22 rifles for the last 50 years.
+This self defense rifle has been the poster gun for all .22 rifles for the last 50 years.
 The Ruger 10/22 is an incredibly versatile rifle with more accessories than any rifle I’ve ever seen.
 This is America’s .22 rifle.
 The newest model combines the well-known Ruger platform with the ability for you to break it down into two pieces.

 This rifle is probably the least compact of the three, but it offers the most comfort and reliability.
 The Ruger is an incredibly reliable weapon, and the amount of accessories available is staggering.
 The list includes high-capacity magazines, scope mounts, sights, and the ability to switch out the integral parts with easy-to-find match-grade pieces.
 Take this little .22 and load it with a BX 25 magazine and a red dot sight, and you’re ready to rock and roll all day long.